-As per the assumption, the predicted yield in the overflow bin as a function of the POIs and the nuisances, denoted by $\lambda(\textrm{OF}_n|\bt,\bn)$, is available from simulation with sufficient precision.
-The extra factor is a standard binned likelihood term that should be treated no differently than in standard binned SMEFT data analyses.
-To simplify the formulae of the following discussions, we assume, from now on, that this factor is accounted for in Eq.~\ref{eq:general-likleihood} and, in turn, that $\bx\in\mathcal{X}$ implies the event is not in any of the overflow bins.
+As assumed, the predicted yield in each overflow bin as a function of the POIs and nuisances, denoted by $\lambda(\textrm{OF}_n|\bt,\bn)$, is available from simulation with sufficient precision.
+This additional factor is a standard binned likelihood term and should be handled as in traditional binned SMEFT analyses.
+To simplify the formulas in the following sections, we assume that this factor is included in Eq.~\ref{eq:general-likleihood} and that $\bx\in\mathcal{X}$ implies the event is not in any overflow bin.